 Dell is the top dog when it comes to making slim, stylish and utterly desirable Windows laptops, and the XPS 15 is their brilliant flagship.
 Take this device out in any office or meeting, and you'll get a lot of appreciative looks.
 But it's not just about aesthetics.
 Dell has packed the XPS 15 with some of the most powerful mobile components you'll find in any laptop right now, so it'll easily handle pretty much any task you need to use it for.
 It's so powerful that you can even play games on it pretty effectively, and it's great for photo and video editing too.

 All this power is packed into a stylish body that's thin and light, making it ideal if you're often working out and about.
 Its 15.6-inch screen is bright and vibrant, and it's backed up by a comfortable keyboard and excellent speakers.
 All this, plus Dell's famous build quality and support, makes it expensive, but worth it.

 Lenovo make excellent laptops for business use, and this new model is a great example of that.
 It's thin and light, with an excellent battery life, which makes it perfect for business people who travel a lot for work.

-It packs the latest 11th gen Intel Core CPU and Intel Iris Xe graphics, has some great built-in security features and can be fitted with up to 32GB of RAM.
+It packs a speedy Intel i7 CPU and Intel Iris Xe graphics, has some great built-in security features and can be fitted with up to 32GB of RAM.
 The build quality and after sale support means this is a laptop you can confidently use for work day in day out as well.